Watagon/learning-freeswitch/README.md

 Then [sip-lab](https://github.com/MayamaTakeshi/sip-lab) is used to make/receive SIP calls and perform media operations (play/record audio files, detect digits, send receive fax, etc).

 So we combine these two libraries to write functional SIP tests.

 You can see a generic sample (not involving freeswitch) here: https://github.com/MayamaTakeshi/sip-lab/blob/master/samples/simple.js

 ## Running a sample test script

-Once inside the container, switch to the 'samples' window and do:
+Inside the container, in the tmux session, switch to the 'samples' window and do:

 ```
 npm i